 |Graduate Outcomes English FEC Admin||This role allows individuals to assign other HESA Identity System Organisation Roles (Graduate Outcomes Personalisation User and Graduate Outcomes English FEC Contact Details User) to themselves and others at their provider.|

-Once a user has accepted their IDS role they can access the provider portal by accessing Graduate Outcomes Provider Portal, which will prompt them to log into the HESA Identity System.
+Once a user has accepted their IDS role they can access the Graduate Outcomes Provider Portal, which will prompt them to log into the HESA Identity System.

 From there, you will be taken to the provider portal homepage.
 Here you need to select the collection and cohort that you wish to view.
 Details of which graduates fall into each cohort can be found on the Data Collection Schedule.

 The following sections of the user guide are relevant for this user: